OrnithopterX/OrnithopterX/README.md

 # OrnithopterX

 - Hello!
-I'm Joshua and Welcome to @OrnithopterX !
+I'm Joshua and Welcome to OrnithopterX !

 I am currently developing Open source resources for Ornithopters, to aid design and research, as well as Flight control software, navigation and more!
 - I’m interested in ...